Skip the Post-It: Why Password Management Software Is Necessary

 How to Protect Your Information and Save Time

 A good password manager can help solve for a lot of these problems, providing both increased security and added convenience for you and especially your team.

 If implemented correctly, a proper password manager:

-- Provides end-to-end encryption, ensuring your data is stored safely and is not exposed to anyone it shouldn’t be (including the provider of the password manager software)
+- Provides end-to-end encryption, ensuring your data is stored safely and isn’t exposed to anyone it shouldn’t be (including the provider of the password manager software).

 Why 9 Clouds Cares